Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 Then there was the TOS novel Spock Must Die! [wikipedia.org] that had a similar plot.

-Re: Already been definitively answered (Score:1)
+Re: Already been definitively answered (Score:2, Interesting)

 They also engaged a second beam in that instance fearing the one wasn't enough.
 When they realized the one was fine, they shut the beam down.
 Normally, that copy of the signal would have been lost.
 However, the unique atmosphere of that planet enhanced the beam, reflected it back and another Riker materialized.